HBPMedical/mip-dmp/README.md

-# mip_datatools
+# mip_dmp: MIP Dataset Mapper

-Python tools to manipulate Metadata schema of Common Data Elements for the federations of the Medical Informatics Platform (MIP).
+Python tool with Graphical User Interface to map datasets to specific Common Data Elements (CDEs)metadata schema of a federation of the Medical Informatics Platform (MIP).
+It is developed to support members of a MIP Federation in the task of mapping their dataset to the CDEs schema of this federation.

 ## How to install?